gonmf/dakilang/README.md

 # Daki Language Interpreter

-Daki is a small computer programming language similar to Prolog and Datalog.
+Daki is a small computer programming language influenced by Prolog and Datalog.
 This is it's first version definition, with accompanying language interpreter.
 The language features are still subject to fast change.

 ![Dakilang mascot](/img/mascot.jpeg)